strohs/aws-blogen-vue/README.md

 single load balancer.

 ### DynamoDB
 Blogen stores all data used by the website (minus user details) in a single DynamoDB table.
-It stores the details of a user's threads and posts, which consist of the following attributes:
+It primarily stores the details of a user's threads and posts, which consist of the following attributes:
 * threadID, postID, post-title, post-text, image-url, userID, category-name

-In addition to the thread/post data, category names and avatar file names are stored as primary keys.
-These attributes are always unique strings and often need to be queried by the REST API.
-It made sense to store them in a primary key so that they could be queried rather than scanned.
+But Blogen also stores various other "types" of items as explained below..

 #### Blogen Primary Key Structure(s)
-The Blogen dynamoDB table uses a composite primary key (range + hash) to store items.
+The Blogen dynamoDB table uses a composite primary key (range + hash) to store various items.
 There are four *types* of items being stored and each use a different primary key "structure".
 The structure of the primary key for each item type is as follows: